harmonylang/harmonylang/README.md

 ## Release Notes

+### 0.0.3

+- Bug fixes.
+- Have the Harmony compiler built into the extension.
+Not required to download the compiler separately.
+- Show the Harmony Output window only if the build succeeds.
+The Harmony Output window disappears if the build fails.

 ### 0.0.2

-Added Unix compatibility for `Run Harmony File`.
+- Added Unix compatibility for `Run Harmony File`.

-Reworked build success/failure reporting.
+- Reworked build success/failure reporting.

 ### 0.0.2

-Added HarmonyLang extension icon and Harmony file icons.
+- Added HarmonyLang extension icon and Harmony file icons.
 VS Code currently does not support icon fallback, so the latter is currently disabled.

-Added `Run Harmony File` command.
+- Added `Run Harmony File` command.

-Added Harmony Output window.
+- Added Harmony Output window.

 ### 0.0.1

-Added Harmony syntax highlighting based on the [default VSCode extension for Python](https://github.com/microsoft/vscode)
+- Added Harmony syntax highlighting based on the [default VSCode extension for Python](https://github.com/microsoft/vscode)